Bílina: Sights

-Lobkowicz Castle is a baroque castle built in the years 1676–1682 on the site of an earlier Gothic castle.
+Lobkowicz Castle is a Baroque castle built in the years 1676–1682 on the site of an earlier Gothic castle.
 A preserved Hussite bastion as a remnant of the massive town fortifications is in the eastern part of the castle complex.
 The castle is privately owned.

-The town hall is a main landmark of the Mírové Square in the historic town centre.
+The town hall is a main landmark of the square Mírové náměstí in the historic town centre.
 It is an Art Nouveau building, built in 1908–1911.
 The Marian column and the fountain on the square are from the second half of the 17th century.

 The Church of Saints Peter and Paul is a parish church and historic monument.
 The original church was built already in 1061.
 The entire architecture blends Gothic and Renaissance elements, created during the reconstruction in 1573–1575, after the town was hit by a fire.

 Kyselka spa complex includes the spring house of the mineral waters, cafes and natural amphitheatre in a forest setting.
+In the spa's central park is a memorial to Franz Ambros Reuss and August Emanuel von Reuss.
+It was created in 1898 and is protected as a cultural monument for its artistic value.